Lab 0 Solutions

 python3 lab00.py

 2. -i: The -i option runs the code in the file you provide, then opens an interactive session (with a >>> prompt).
-You can then evaluate expressions, for example calling functions you defined.
+You can then evaluate expressions such as calling functions you defined.
 To exit, type exit().
 You can also use the keyboard shortcut Ctrl-D on Linux/Mac machines or Ctrl-Z Enter on Windows.

 If you edit the Python file while running it interactively, you will need to exit and restart the interpreter in order for those changes to take effect.